-Cable trays are the perfect solution for running large quantities of power or data cables overhead or under-floor.
+Cable tray systems are the perfect solution for running large quantities of power or data cables overhead or under-floor.
 Also known as baskets, trunking, or cable ladders, these systems are designed to both route and provide support for vital wiring.
-They range from simple to highly customized, so it's a good idea to know what your application requires before you start shopping.
+Cable tray systems range from simple to highly customized, so it's a good idea to know what your application requires before you start shopping.
 Here's a quick rundown of a few basic tray styles and what they work best for...

 Basket-Style Cable Trays

 These trays get their name from the fact that they look like long baskets made of wire.
 Basket trays can be mounted along walls, suspended from the ceiling, and even run below raised flooring that's often found in data centers and other facilities.
 Their "open" structure allows air to easily flow through and ensures that cables stay well-ventilated and cool, preventing heat-related malfunctions.
 Typically, they're made of steel, and come in different finishes, including powder coat and zinc plating.

 Solid PVC Cable Routing Systems